joomla/joomla-cms/tests/System/README.md

 - **writeFile** writes a file relative to the CMS root folder
 - **deleteFolder** deletes a folder relative to the CMS root folder

-With the following code can be run `cy.task('writeFile', { path: 'images/dummy.text', content: '1' })`.
+With the following code in a test a task can be executed `cy.task('writeFile', { path: 'images/dummy.text', content: '1' })`.
+Each task is asynchronous and must be chained, so to get the result a `.then(() => {})` must follow when executing a task.

 ### Commands
 Commands are reusable code snippets which can be used in every test.
 Cypress allows to [add custom commands](https://docs.cypress.io/api/cypress-api/custom-commands) so we can use them across our tests.
-They can be used to perform queries in the database or to call an API.
+They can be used to create objects in the database or to call an API.
 As cypress doesn't support namespaces for commands they must be prefixed with the file name and an underscore.
 So a database command starts always with db_ and an API one with api_.

 Commands can be called like a normal function, for example there is a command `db_createArticle`.
 We can use it like `cy.db_createArticle({ title: 'automated test article' })`.
 These commands are executed in the browser where the `cy.` namespace is available.

 #### Database commands
 The database commands create items in the database like articles or users.
-They are asynchronous and must be called like `cy.db_createArticle({ title: 'automated test article' }).then((id) => ... your test)`.
+They are asynchronous and must be chained like `cy.db_createArticle({ title: 'automated test article' }).then((id) => ... the test)`.
 The following list of commands are available and are served by the file tests/System/support/commands/db.js:

 - **db_createArticle** creates an article and returns the id
 - **db_createContact** creates a contact and returns the id